ShiyuFan0820/CSLearningNote/BasicLearning/Basic_6_binary_tree.md

 <img width="800" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/39aa4bfd-a8d3-4b31-848d-361653ae922d">
 </div>

+Balance step 1: Same with the instruction above.

+Balance step 2: Rotate node `25` as the right child of the root `10`, rotate node `15` as the left child of the node `25`.

 5. RL (right-left) imbalance.
 This is the right subtree of the node is taller than left subtree of the nodem and the right child's left subtree is taller than its right subtree.